Jjat00/Images-acquisition-for-stereo-calibration/README.md

 * [libfreenect](https://github.com/OpenKinect/libfreenect)
 * Python +3.7

 This project needs **[libfreenect](https://github.com/OpenKinect/libfreenect)** on your computer to enter the microsoft kinect camera.
-If you are using a different camera you need to modify the file **src/models/DataAcquisition.py** and ready, you can use the application.
+If you are using a different camera you need to modify the file **src/acquisition/DataAcquisition.py** and ready, you can use this application.

 ## Project Setup
 ```